 Our pupils understanding of sentence structure and grammar is an important feature of the children’s Literacy learning.
 As a school, we believe that for children to be successful, grammar and punctuation, along with excellent spelling, should be embedded in all subjects not just taught discretely.

 Weekly spellings are progressive throughout the school and focus on the spelling strategies that are required for each year group.
 A look, cover, write, check approach is used and actively promoted to parents to secure pupil’s understanding of the spelling strategy.
 At our school, we strive to ensure that all our pupil’s books reflect the highest of outcomes and we recognise that neat presentation is an important skill.
 Therefore, we have a whole school approach to handwriting, which is the cursive script.
 Support is provided for parents, so that they can actively encourage their child with this at home.

-For further information, please click on the links below, but if you have any further queries, please speak to Mrs Blackwell our English Leader – thank you.
+For further information, please click on the links below, but if you have any further queries, please speak to Mrs Oldham or Mrs Blackwell our English Leaders – thank you.

 Our whole school “Every Day Writing Tools” can be found below.
 These are applied to any piece of writing.